CRIMAC-WP4-Machine-learning/CRIMAC-FM-testdatapaper/README.md

 # CRIMAC-FM-testdatapaper

-This repository contains code to dowlonad, process and visluaize the IMR test data sets using a combination of Korona and python libraries.
+This repository contains code to download, process and visluaize the IMR test data sets using a combination of Korona and python libraries.

 ## Preparations